 You can then set the parameters for this type of rule.
 Specifically, you can establish whether an order’s items must be greater than or equal to or greater than the amount you set.
 Click “Update”.

 To remove a rule from a promotion, click the cross icon next to it.

 Using a rule of this type means the order must contain at least one or all of the products you declare.

 To create this kind of rule, just select “Product(s)” from the “Add Rule of Type” drop-down menu and click “Add”.
 Start typing in the name of the product(s) you want to apply discounts to into the “Choose Products” box.
 Click on the correct variants.
 Choose either “at least one” or “all” from the selection box, and click “Update”.

 You can apply the User rule type to restrict a promotion to only selected customers.
 To create this type of rule, select “User” from the “Add Rule of Type” drop-down menu and click “Add”.
 Start typing in the name or email address of the user(s) you want to offer this promotion to.
 As the correct users are displayed, click them to add them to the list.
-Click “Update”.
+Once complete, click “Update”.

 Select “First order” from the “Add Rule of Type” drop-down menu and click “Add” then “Update” to add a rule of this type to your promotion.
 This rule will restrict the promotion to only those customers ordering from you for the first time.

 Add a rule of this type to restrict the promotion only to logged-in users.
 Select “User Logged In” from the “Add Rule of Type” drop-down list, click “Add”, then click “Update”.

 Whereas Rules establish whether a promotion applies or not, Actions determine what happens when a promotion does apply to an order.
 There are two types of actions: create adjustments and create line items.